 It is important to remember that although we have access to witness their behaviors, the eagles are still wild animals.
 If you find the nesting behaviors of the eagle chicks bothersome or disturbing, do not watch the Eagle Cam.

 Egg 1: January 17, 2021 14:46:4

 Egg 2: January 20, 2021 14:50:0

 Third egg did not hatch and is believed to have been buried by the parents in the nest.

 Eagle Kits for the Classroom

-We've compiled all of our eagle-themed lessons, several storybooks and field guides, life-sized replicas of an eagle egg, skull, and talon, a life-sized wingspan cutout and vinyl eagle photo and even an eagle costume!
+We've compiled all of our eagle-themed lessons, several storybooks and field guides, life-sized replicas of an eagle egg, skull, talon, a life-sized wingspan cutout, vinyl eagle photo, and even an eagle costume!
 Eagle Kits are free for educators to borrow for up to three weeks at a time.

 UNTIL FURTHER NOTICE, EAGLE KITS ARE NOT BEING LENT OUT DUE TO COVID-19.

 Check out our Virtual Eagle Kit for Distance Learning lessons.